zbizaca/axonic-search/README.md

 benefits:

 1. All the intermediate result are collocated inside the graph

 2. When linked nodes satisfy the same partial condition, only the first one will cause a cascade of messages, those marked later wil send no messages.

-3. If a query needs to modified by changing a condition, only the changed or new condition needs to streamed into the graph, the other ones are already distributed among the nodes.
+3. If a query needs to be modified by changing a condition, only the changed or new condition needs to streamed into the graph, the other ones are already distributed among the nodes.

-3. Query could be persisted in the graph if needed.
+4. Query could be persisted in the graph if needed.
 Graph links could be added and messages pass through the links to obtain new matches.
 Also a condition that changed by affecting new nodes will only needed to be rerun to those nodes.

 ## Toy Messaging Graph